sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/operations.md

 The following instructions are specific to backing up and restoring the sourcegraph databases in a Docker Compose deployment.
 These do not apply to other deployment types.

-### Only core data will be backed up
+> WARNING: **Only core data will be backed up**.
+>

-These instructions will only back up core data including user accounts, configuration, repository-metadata, etc. Other data will be regenerated automatically:
+> These instructions will only back up core data including user accounts, configuration, repository-metadata, etc. Other data will be regenerated automatically:
+>

-* Repositories will be re-cloned
+> - Repositories will be re-cloned
-* Search indexes will be rebuilt from scratch
+> - Search indexes will be rebuilt from scratch
+>

-The above may take a while if you have a lot of repositories.
+> The above may take a while if you have a lot of repositories.
 In the meantime, searches may be slow or return incomplete results.
 This process rarely takes longer than 6 hours and is usually **much** faster.

 ### Back up sourcegraph databases